1 active alert Show

 • Sore throat

-If you are healthy with no underlying heart or lung problems or a weakened immune system, you should feel better in less than three weeks.
+If you are healthy with no heart or lung problems or a weakened immune system, you should feel better in less than three weeks.

 • Temperature of 100.4° F or higher